-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 World of Greenland -- Arctic Circle (Wogac) offers short Northern Lights tours from October to April, but from February to April it also has a three-day dog-sledding expedition to the west coast town of Sisimiut.

-Hotel Kangerlussuaq (rooms from $290), at the airport, is a convenient place to stay.
+Hotel Kangerlussuaq, at the airport, is a convenient place to stay.
 Keep your curtains open and you may even see the Northern Lights from your room.

-The hotel also organizes an ice cap tour nearby.
+The hotel also organizes an ice-cap tour nearby.

-Wogac's short Northern Lights tour costs $65 per person, the dog-sledding expedition $1,445.

 Yellowknife, Canada

-Note: •This story was updated in March 2017